-Purchasing Services, Research Services Office, Industry Liaison Office, and Corporate Administration provide primary support in their respective subject areas to contract proponents.
+Purchasing Services, Research Services Office, Innovation Enterprise, and Corporate Administration provide primary support in their respective subject areas to contract proponents.

 The Signing Authority Policy sets out a six point due diligence exercise to ensure that: